- What is decentralized finance - DeFi?

 Compound: Borrow and lend

-It is a Blockchain powered lending and borrowing dapp – one of the most flourishing categories of open finance.
+It is a Bblockchain-powered lending and borrowing dapp – one of the most flourishing categories of open finance.
 Users can deposit their crypto in the Compound Contract as collateral and can borrow against it.
-It then automatically matched lenders and borrowers and adjust the interest rate dynamically on the basis of demand and supply and open lending protocols.
+It then automatically matches lenders and borrowers and adjusts the interest rate dynamically on the basis of demand and supply and open lending protocols.

 Uniswap: Token exchange

-It is a cryptocurrency exchange platform which runs completely on smart contracts, letting users trade famous tokens straight from inside their wallets.
+It is a DeFi cryptocurrency exchange platform that runs completely on smart contracts, letting users trade famous tokens straight from inside their wallets.
 It uses a different mechanism called Automated Market Making for directly settling trades near market price.

-Additionally, users can also become liquidity providers by supplying the crypto to Uniswap contract and earning share of exchange feed.
+Additionally, users can also become liquidity providers by supplying the crypto to the Uniswap contract and earning a share of the exchange feed.